mathesar-foundation/mathesar/docs/docs/install/docker/index.md

 ## Prerequisites
 !!! warning ""
     This installation procedure is intended for users who want to run a bare-bones version of the Mathesar Webserver.
 It is assumed you already have services like a reverse proxy needed for running a production server.
-Please look at [Docker Compose Installation Documentation](../docker-compose/index.md) for running services needed for a proper production server
+To set up a proper production server, please refer to the [Docker Compose Installation Documentation](../docker-compose/index.md).

 - You need [Docker](https://docs.docker.com/get-docker/)
   - We have tested with Docker v23.
 Older versions may not work.